joebertcerezo/SoulJournal/README.md

 # SoulJournal - Your Personal AI-powered daily journal

-SoulJournal is a modern, secure, and performant web application designed to be your private space for thoughts and emotions.
+SoulJournal is a web application designed to be your private space for thoughts and emotions.
 It's a digital journal that not only allows you to record your daily entries but also connects you with an AI "soul" to explore your feelings and gain new perspectives.

 ## About The Project